 PSD2 - the Revised Payment Services Directive

-The EU’s Revised Payment Services Directive (PSD2) must be transposed into domestic law by 13th January 2018.
+The EU’s Revised Payment Services Directive (PSD2) was transposed into domestic law on 13th January 2018.
 The PSD2 Directive aims to stimulate new entrants into the provision of innovative banking services by opening up the data silos of the traditional banks.
 Two specific types of third party service are identified: payments initiation services (PIS) and account information services (AIS) – the latter being the provision of aggregated account information.

-The key point is that under the rules, banks will be obliged to provide licensed third parties with secure access to bank customers’ accounts.
+The key point is that under the rules, banks are obliged to provide licensed third parties with secure access to bank customers’ accounts.
 In practice the banks will provide this access via open APIs.

 However, the regulatory technical standards (RTS) for PSD2, which are now being finalised by the European Banking Authority (EBA), do not in themselves include any overarching requirement for standardisation of the API, apart from a statement that the data structures should be based on ISO 20022.